 - Fresh, hydrating beverages are also available, such as Sparkling Ice, no calories, a little carbonation, and no calories.

-- Another new arrival is Susie’s Nature Bars.
+- Susie’s Nature Bars are another good option.
 The calories are just over 265; and they are good sources of protein and fiber, about 6g each or more.
 But their fiber is extremely high quality nuts and seeds, with a variety of fruit binders.
 They are delicious and fresh!

 Just remember, a good protein snack such as an energy bar should be about 6-20g of protein; whereas a good source of protein for a meal should be 3oz meat or 30g protein as a “full meal bar.”
 Don’t forget, your good food choices will make it or break it for you on your personal program!